javietanh/cs545-project/README.md

 Daily Scrum meeting – We’ll hold a daily meeting every day to check everyone’s status if you need any help.

-Group Submission – DueDate: 5PM August, 15th, 2019 (Thursday)
-1. Document include WHO did WHAT – VERY IMPORTANT: Not everyone in the same group will get the same grade.
-2. Document all the techniques for the project.
-And listed where you used them.
-3. Document how to configure /Install Application o Application should have pre-populated data.
-4. Source code or Github links
-5. Presentation slides if you have one
-6. One group submit only one

 #### Project Topic – Some online Market

 1. Users: Admin, Seller and Buyer